School Council and Equality Champions

 Rights Respecting Schools at Quest

 At Quest we believe strongly that every child should have their rights respected at all times and we strive to make this a central focus of our learner’s education.
-We have acheived the Bronze Rights Respecting Schools Award and are moving towards achieving silver status.
+We have acheived the Silver Rights Respecting Schools Award.

 Why Should We Become a Rights Respecting School